 Today, there is no dearth of non-formal workplace training methods that have gained steady ground in the pantheon of the training ecosystem.
 User-directed and personalized training methods have also come to the fore.

 Even though levels 3 and 4 are incredibly crucial metrics for the business, these are equally difficult to implement.
 So, the Kirkpatrick evaluation framework may not be ideal for organizations lacking a dedicated HR or training department to facilitate the training program.

-Most importantly, changing organizational dynamics pose a possible impact on behaviors, results and training.
+Most importantly, changing organizational dynamics poses an impact on behaviors, results, and training.
 For example, significant improvements in productivity and retention could result from a leadership transition, a new technological intervention, rather than simply training.

 Mercer | Mettl’s pre-training assessments are designed based on a specific competency framework.
 These assessments, administered before training, measure the current proficiency level of candidates in desired competencies.

 Mercer | Mettl’s post-training assessment framework is based on Kirkpatrick’s Level-4 training evaluation model, the global standard for evaluating training effectiveness.